 THEN Use these Front and Back concepts as cues as you engage in drill-play games using the beautifully illustrated minimal pairs cards.

-DID YOU KNOW that this resource is part of a six-series bundle?
-Purchase the complete
+⭐DID YOU KNOW that this resource is part of a six-series bundle?
+You get a discount when you purchase the complete Minimal Pairs Toolkit ⭐

 Word targets in this packet: